s-n-g/scale-viber/README.md

 While playing with it, me and a friend, the other day, we discovered that the same method can be used on **Windows** as on **Linux** to "fix" this problem.

-So this repo is the result of my efforts.
+So this repo is the result our my efforts.

 Try it, and use it if you find it useful and it works for you...
 Hey, whatever works!